materiaraiding/materiaraiding-old/_ultimate/fru.md

 - Written guide by Juno
 - Diagrams by Juno, Em, Pipiro, Kobe, MUR
 - Mit Plan by Ikuya Kirishima
-- Video Guide by Kobe
+- Video Guides by Kobe, Pham

 ### Table of Contents
 {: .no_toc }